Sherry Cervi

-Sherry Cervi (born September 17, 1975), is an American professional cowgirl who has won four world titles in barrel racing.
-Cervi won the barrel racing title at the National Finals Rodeo (NFR) in 1995, 1999, 2010, and 2013.
+Sherry Cervi (née Potter; born September 17, 1975) is an American professional rodeo cowgirl who has won four world championships in barrel racing.
+She won the barrel racing title at the National Finals Rodeo (NFR) in 1995, 1999, 2010, and 2013.
 She was inducted into the National Cowgirl Museum and Hall of Fame in 2018.

 Early life

 Sherry Cervi was born on September 17, 1975, in Tucson, Arizona.
-Sherry Cervi is the younger daughter of Mel and Wendy Potter.
+She is the younger daughter of Mel and Wendy Potter.
 She was raised in Marana, Arizona.
 Her parents were both members of the Professional Rodeo Cowboys Association (PRCA), and encouraged Cervi and her older sister Jo Lynn to learn to ride.
 Cervi began competing in local rodeos at age six.

 Cervi continued to compete in rodeo as she grew up, and in high school she also played on the basketball team.
 Her height – 70 in – worked to her advantage.
 She was named an all-conference pick.

 After graduating from Marana High School, Cervi enrolled at Central Arizona College.
 During her freshman year, she competed on the school's rodeo team.
 The following year, she left the college team and joined the Women's Professional Rodeo Association (WPRA) as a barrel racer.
 She continued to take classes towards a degree.